The CPAP camping problem (and the solution)

 The good news: portable battery technology caught up.
-A $200 portable power station now gives you enough capacity to run a CPAP for 4-5 nights on one charge.
-A $300 solar panel lets you recharge during the day for indefinite trips.
-The AirMini and a small battery weigh under 2 lbs total.
+A $200 portable power station gives you enough capacity to run a CPAP for 4-5 nights on one charge.
+A 100W solar panel lets you recharge during the day for indefinite trips.
+The AirMini and a small battery weigh under 2 lbs total — light enough for true backpacking.

 Step 1: Know your machine's actual power draw